Travel Vaccines and Advice for Kyrgyzstan

 Do I Need a Visa for Kyrgyzstan?

 A visa is not required for stays under 60 days.
 A valid passport is essential for visiting Kyrgyzstan.
-The passport needs to be valid up to 3 months from the date of entering Kyrgyzstan.
+The passport needs to be valid up to six months from the date of entering Kyrgyzstan.
 A full blank page must be available if you are thinking about applying for a visa.

 Kyrgyzstan Entry Requirements |